Your lease will state what costs your landlord can recover from you via the service charge.

-There is often no specific mention of fire risk assessments in the lease, however the freeholder may be able to use other wording in the lease (for example, in a ‘sweeping up’ clause) to justify passing on the cost to the leaseholders.
+Even if there is no specific mention of fire risk assessments or statutory obligations in the lease, there may be other clauses that justify passing on the cost to you.

 More information you might find useful: